 Building a development team can be difficult and challenging from the start.
 Building a remote development team, well...you can imagine that the challenge moves up a knot.
 You want to create a team that you can manage from any part of the world.
 Either that you are traveling, or members of the team are, or simply by your distributed nature, you need to have an effective cohesive team.

-In order to do this you have to take in consideration some simple steps, that not only will make your life much easier, but they will also help you out in choosing the right people to be by your side.
+In order to do this, you have to take into consideration some simple steps, that not only will make your life much easier, but they will also help you out in choosing the right people to be by your side.

 Step 1 - Identify your need

 Why do you want to build up a remote development team in the end?
 We have a couple of reasons why we chose remote:

 - Saving money - we have been telling you in previous posts about the benefits of building your software team with remote talent and making your office an online one

 - Reduce costs - finding a developer outside your area can downsize the expenses

 Step 2 - Treat them all the same

 It can be easy to build a core team that is available at an office where you also work, that work through a specific way, and randomly manage the remote team.
 But, is that fair?
 And more especially: is it fair to your company?

 You don’t have to go completely remote from the beginning.
 You can easily use the same tools and processes as in managing the office team to manage the remote one and treat all the same.
 So, indifferent where your team is, they have the same day-to-day practices and keep the level of functionality the same.
 Your top remote python developer should be treated the same as your best in-house iOS developer.